 Sometimes you get a browser message: “This request has been blocked; the content must be served over HTTPS”.
-The issue here, you have started your main login (FLP, SAP BC) using HTTPS URL but the remote system integrated addressed by HTTP URL.
+The issue here, you have started your main login (FLP, SAP BC) using the HTTPS URL but the remote system is integrated and addressed by the HTTP URL.
 The message would come if one of your apps refers to a resource from an HTTP destination, or the shell embeds the remote content using IFrame and connects to the remote system using HTTP.

 The only way to get rid of the message, using HTTPS for every URL.
 E.g for all backend systems connected you need to maintain an HTTPS connection also.

 When you can work with mixed content without problems, the only case is using SAP BC (NWBC for Desktop).
 SAP BC does not use framing for starting WebDynpro or GUI Transaction (when runs in NWBC Connection mode) and does not use framing when running in FLP Connection and starting GUI Transaction natively, in SAP GUI for Windows.